 Pulmonary Hypertension 101: Causes, Symptoms, Diagnosis and Treatment

-According to the Cleveland Clinic, pulmonary hypertension (PH) is rare pulmonary disease.
+According to the Cleveland Clinic, pulmonary hypertension (PH) is a rare blood disease.
 In PH patients, arteries become more narrow, making it difficult for blood to flow through the vessels between the heart and the lungs, increasing the blood pressure in the pulmonary arteries.

 Evidence suggests that the progression of the disease originates from damage to the thin layer of cells that line the small blood vessels in the lungs.
 The cause of the damage is unknown, but the damage changes the interaction between the thin layer of cells and the smooth cells in the vessel wall.
 This causes the smooth cells to contract more than usual, resulting in the narrowing of the arteries.